Exercise classes and wellness workshops

 If you are currently in treatment or have recently had surgery, please provide a note from your physician stating that you may participate in our exercise classes.
 There is no cost to participate, but advance registration is required.

 Upcoming classes: Please check back soon for more information about our next quarterly wellness class.

-On the first Thursday of each month at 12-1 p.m., Massey invites the community to attend a brown bag luncheon at our Stony Point location, where an expert will present on a specific form of complementary therapy.
+On the first Thursday of each month at 12-1 p.m., Massey invites the community to attend a free cancer seminar at our Stony Point location, where an expert will present on a specific form of complementary therapy.